oliviawestmacottssw/SSW.Rules.Content/rules/do-you-track-your-initial-meetings/rule.md

 Subject: Initial meeting with SSW and Bob from Northwind
 Subject: Initial phone meeting with SSW and Bob from Northwind

-Figure: Good subjects - Make clear it is an initial meeting by having both words
+Figure: Good subjects - Make clear it is an initial meeting by having both words​